nth-commit/GalaxyCheck/docs/decisions.md

 Most of the generator behaviour is itself tested through properties.

 It becomes tricky when you have to manage two levels of randomness.
 That's two levels of replication required when a test fails, one to control the test itself, and one to control the generator-under-test.
 We still get good variation in our tests if the other parameters are injected through properties.

+2021-01-03

+## Generators should never throw

+Instead, they should produce an error token, so that the feedback can bubble up to the consumers in the same way as if a generator was exhausted.

+An example of a case where we might consider crashing, is if the given origin of a range is outside it's bounds.
+However, we cannot presume all the ways in which consumers might construct generators.
+For example, a consumer might be generating random ranges and binding those to a random integer.
+It is feasible that, due to an error in their generator, the origin of their range is outside the range's bounds.
+For the consumer's perspective, this error is equatable to say - trying to filter with an impossible predicate - so they should receive feedback in the same way.

+This means we need to place an error signal into the stream, so that the consumer of that stream can handle any errors in a consistent manner.

+2021-01-03

+## Generators should never terminate

+It's a feature that generators produce streams rather than single values.
+It enables infinite loop handling (we can write discard tokens into the stream, then the consumer can give up after seeing a certain density of discards).
+Because a generator needs to produce an arbitrary amount of iterations whenever it's called, then consumers should be prepared for excruciatingly large amounts of iterations.
+To ensure they can handle excruciatingly large streams, then we should always be generating infinite streams.
+For the stream aggregating code to be regular, then streams should always be infinite.
+This includes when streams terminate by error - rather than terminating they should repeat the error token.

+2021-01-03